MajerIrene/Autosomic-Diagnosis/README.md

 - The reference genome was the hg19.37
 - High-quality sequencing data is available – probabilistic modelling of SNPs is not necessary

+Here you can find the [Workflow](https://github.com/MajerIrene/Autosomic-Diagnosis/blob/main/Workflow.md) used fo the analysis.

+Here you can find the final [Report](https://github.com/MajerIrene/Autosomic-Diagnosis/blob/main/Genomics_report.md).

 ## Technologies Used
 - bowtie2
 - SAMtools